 Be prepared to NOT travel to Spain (or anywhere else) while your visa application is being processed.
-Some Consulates will keep your passport, and you need to remember that any days you spend in Schengen will count towards your 90/180 days quota.
+Many Consulates will keep your passport, and you need to remember that any days you spend in Schengen will count towards your 90/180 days quota.
 While a visa means any time you spend in Spain won’t count, you have to have the visa approved first!

 Plan your finances carefully